 The Highly Affected Sectors Credit Availability Program (HASCAP)

 On January 26, 2021, the Minister of Small Business, Export Promotion and International Trade, announced the launch of the Highly Affected Sectors Credit Availability Program, or HASCAP.
-As first outlined in the 2020 Fall Economic Statement, HASCAP will provide financial support to businesses that have been hardest hit by the pandemic.
+As first outlined in the 2020 Fall Economic Statement, HASCAP provides financial support to businesses that have been hardest hit by the pandemic.

 Under HASCAP, Business Development Bank of Canada (BDC) will provide a guarantee of up to $1 million, with the restriction that the loan funds will be used solely for a Canadian business and for such business to continue or resume Canadian business operations.
 As with the other federal financial relief programs, Canadian businesses will be required to meet certain eligibility criteria in order to qualify for the HASCAP.

 Hard-hit businesses, like a chain of hotels or restaurants with multiple locations under one related entity, could be eligible for up to $6.25 million.
 HASCAP will help businesses with their day-to-day operating costs during the COVID-19 crisis and enable them to invest in their longer-term prosperity.
 HASCAP is available to businesses across the country, in all sectors, that have been hit hard by the pandemic.
 This includes restaurants, businesses in the tourism and hospitality sectors, and those that rely on in-person service.